Need help with your Discussion

 Describe God’s response to human sin and identify how several of his attributes inform how he deals with sin.

 As stated earlier, the forgiveness of sin and subsequent salvation from eternal death comes from one’s acceptance of the sacrifice made by Jesus Christ.
 When one does so, their sins are not counted against them, and such a person is expected to live a life pleasing to God.
-However, because the flesh is prone to sin, yet the Spirit repels sin when such a person sins, God already has forgiven them.
-The grace extended by God covers the sin of such a person, yet that should not be an excuse to continue sinning (Romans 6:14-18).
+However, because the flesh is prone to corruption, yet the Spirit repels sin when such a person sins, God already has forgiven them.
+The grace extended by God covers the evil of such a person, yet that should not be an excuse to continue sinning (Romans 6:14-18).

 Conclusion